sqreview/doc-review-android-java-example-app/docs/Getting_Started/A4_SQ_Survey_Mobile_App.md

 ## Start Developing

-The [Implementation Guide](../Implementation_Guide/B1_Implementation_Guide.md) has step-by-step instructions for interfacing with the SitePoint SDK.
+For step-by-step instructions on interfacing with the SitePoint SDK, please refer to the [Implementation Guide](../Implementation_Guide/B1_Implementation_Guide.md).